MicrosoftDocs/winrt-api/windows.system/dispatcherqueue_shutdownstarting.md

 # Windows.System.DispatcherQueue.ShutdownStarting

 ## -description

-Fires before the dispatcher queue initiates an exit from its event loop.
+Raised when [ShutdownQueueAsync](./dispatcherqueuecontroller_shutdownqueueasync_542547627.md) is called.
+For a full list of the events raised, and in what order, see the Remarks for [ShutdownQueueAsync](./dispatcherqueuecontroller_shutdownqueueasync_542547627.md).

 ## -remarks
-The event is fired on the thread running the **DispatcherQueue** event loop.

-This event fires before the **DispatcherQueue** initiates the exit from the event loop.
-Event handlers for this event can queue work from within the handler.
-The event handler can take a deferral and continue to post work to the **DispatcherQueue** until the deferral completes.
-Once the deferral completes, no new work will be accepted by the **DispatcherQueue**.
+**ShutdownStarting** is raised *before* the event loop exits.
+The handler for this event can take a deferral, and can continue to post work until the deferral completes.
+Once the deferral completes, the **DispatcherQueue** no longer accepts work, and [DispatcherQueue.TryEnqueue](./dispatcherqueue_tryenqueue_530434839.md) returns `false`.

 ## -see-also

 ## -examples

 ```csharp
 _dispatcherQueue.ShutdownStarting += (s, e) =>
 {